yewstack/yew/docs/concepts/components/children.md

 There are some cases where you wouldn't want to use the `Children` type and instead use an alternative method:

- - You want to restrict the types of components that can be used as children of this component.
+ - You want to only allow components of a specific type to be used as children for your component.

  - You want to share state between a component and its children.